2023 National League Division Series: Game 3

 Bryce Harper homered twice in Game 3.

 The starters for Game 3 consisted of Bryce Elder for the Braves and Aaron Nola for the Phillies.
 The Braves got the scoring started in the third inning when Ozzie Albies singled home Ronald Acuña Jr..
-The bottom of the inning had the Braves defense facing a red-hot Phillies offense as Nick Castellanos tied the game with a solo home run and Bryce Harper hit a three-run shot to give the Phillies a 4–1 lead.
+Reminiscent of Game 3 the previous year, the series tilted in Philadelphia's favor with six runs in the bottom of the third inning.
+Nick Castellanos lead off the frame with a game-tying solo home run, later followed by Bryce Harper hitting a three-run shot to give the Phillies a 4–1 lead.
 After a pitching change, J. T. Realmuto drove home two on a double to left giving the Phillies a 6–1 lead after three innings.
 In the bottom of the fifth inning, Harper hit his second home run of the game off Brad Hand to extend the Phillies lead to 7–1.
 In the sixth, the Braves got closer after Orlando Arcia singled home Marcell Ozuna, to make the score 7–2.
 In the bottom half, Trea Turner's solo home run made it 8–2.
 The bottom of the eighth has the Phillies playing long ball again as Castellanos hits his second home run of the game and Brandon Marsh hits his first home run giving the Phillies a 10–2 lead.
 With the six home runs, the Phillies set a franchise postseason record and tied a Major League postseason record with most home runs in a single game.